elena-du/Awesome-ReadMe-File/README.md

 2. second item
   * this is semi-item 1
   * this is semi-item 2

+1. Ingredients
+    - spaghetti
+    - marinara sauce
+    - salt

+2. Cooking

+     Bring water to boil, add a pinch of salt and spaghetti.
+Cook until pasta is **tender**.

+3. Serve

+   Drain the pasta on a plate.
+Add heated sauce.

+   > No man is lonely eating spaghetti; it requires so much attention.

+   Bon appetit!

 1\.
 Not a list item, just text